whyframeshot - stock.adobe.com

 Tech industry will see less regulation under Trump

-President-elect Donald Trump will likely repeal Biden's AI executive order and introduce new tariffs, the latter of which could create problems for companies and consumers.
+President-elect Donald Trump will likely repeal President Joe Biden's AI executive order and introduce new tariffs that could create problems for companies and consumers.

-As tech companies face increasing scrutiny, fines and regulatory regimes in the European Union, tech executives might be seeking an ally in Trump, something they might not have felt they had under President Joe Biden and Vice President and Democratic presidential nominee Kamala Harris, according to Sarah Kreps, law professor and director of the Tech Policy Institute at Cornell University.
-Trump's selection of Sen. J.D.
-Vance (R-Ohio), a former tech entrepreneur and venture capitalist, as his running mate, also signaled to the tech industry his plan to defend its interests, she said.
+As tech companies face increasing scrutiny, fines and regulatory regimes in the European Union, tech executives might be seeking an ally in Trump -- something they might not have felt they had under President Joe Biden and Democratic presidential nominee Vice President Kamala Harris, according to Sarah Kreps, law professor and director of the Tech Policy Institute at Cornell University.
+Trump's selection of Sen. JD Vance (R-Ohio), a former tech entrepreneur and venture capitalist, as his running mate also signaled to the tech industry his plan to defend its interests, she said.

 "One of the reasons that Trump was attracting high-level people in the tech sector this time in ways that he didn't in either of the previous two elections is that there's been some frustration in the tech industry with the fairly aggressive approach to tech and AI regulation within the Biden administration," Kreps said.